artberri/diod/README.md

   Using a manually created instance to define a service.
 - **Scope**
   By default every service is transient, but they can be registered as singletons or as 'per request' (the same instance of a service will be used within a single request).
+- **Visibility**
+  Services can be marked as private.
+Private services will be available only as dependencies and they will not be able to be queried from the IoC container.

 #### Coming soon

-- **Visibility**
-  Creating private services will be allowed.
-This means creating services not allowed to be directly getted but used only as dependencies.
 - **Tagging**
   Ability to tag services in the container and to query services based on tags.
 - **Auto registration**